ppy/osu-wiki/wiki/osu!tourney/en.md

 The following is an example of command usage:

+- `!mp invite Zallius` - Invite Zallius to the room.
-- `!mp move Zallius 1` - Move Zallius into slot 1 of the room.
+- `!mp invite Loctav` - Invite Loctav into the room.
-- `!mp move Loctav 4` - Move Loctav into slot 4 of the room.
+- `!mp move Loctav 4` - Move Loctav to slot 4 of the room.
 - `!mp team Zallius blue` - Move Zallius to the blue team.
 - `!mp team Loctav red` - Move Loctav to the red team.
 - `!mp set 0 2` - Set the team mode to Head To Head and scoring mode to Combo.